rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  This step requires around 35-40 min to deploy ONAP.

-	Note:Sometimes AAI pods takes 60-80 minutes to deploy due to this SDC service distribution fails.
+	Note : Sometimes AAI pods takes 60-80 minutes to deploy due to this SDC service distribution fails.
 To overcome this issue and distribute service successfully from SDC do the step as follows:

 	- Login into onap-aai-traversal pod and run following commands: